XP-NETWORK/documentation/docs/Multibridge/overview-and-structure.md

 ### A. Substrate Pallet

-Written in Rust for the XP.network or any other Substrate parathread, performs the following actions:
+Written in Rust for the XP.NETWORK or any other Substrate parathread, performs the following actions:

 1. Represents the bridge in XP.network
 2. Emits events for the validators